Stay Strong Live Long

 Another important change to pay attention to is at the Added sugars and their daily values.
 Anything ≥20% (greater or equal to) is considered high, while anything ≤5% (less than or equal to) is considered low.
 Aim for products with 5% or less of added sugars.

 Also, Potassium and Vitamin D have replaced vitamin A and vitamin C on the nutrition label.
 This is because now Potassium and Vitamin D are the nutrients people are lacking on or don't get enough from their diet, while vitamin A and C are no longer a concern.
 Potassium is very important to maintain a healthy heart and prevent hypertension.
 Vitamin D helps absorb calcium and prevent osteoporosis & hypertension.
 Aim for products that contain more than 5% of these nutrients.

-New Years resolutions?
-You know the hardest part is to keep them after January.
-Why not start with some healthy meal ideas where you can incorporate more vegetables in your diet and make this a lifestyle habit.
+Why not start with some healthy meal ideas where you can incorporate more vegetables and legumes in your diet and make this a lifestyle habit.
+Beans are a great source of protein and iron.
 Click on the links below to see the recipe online!

 The gyms are currently closed.

 Last day for open Gym was Wed.
 Sept.
 26th 2018 for Miraleste Gym and Sun Sept.
 30th, 2018 for Peninsula Gym.

 Open Gym is for pick-up basketball only.
 No organized practice, leagues or play permitted.
 All participants must sign a waiver each year (one per year, available onsite upon arrival).
 Youth under 18 years of age must have a parent/guardian present during gym hours.